teuzowebdeveloper9/cardapio/readme.md

 ## Project Overview

-This is a React-based web application for King's Burger, a fictional burger restaurant.
+This is a React-based web application for King's Burger, a restaurant from my city.
 The application showcases the restaurant's menu, allows users to add items to their cart, and simulates the order process.

 ## Technical Stack